tdwcks/Purple-Dog/README.md

 To Do Design:

 * Mapbox custom Marker
-* Create Mobile icons as SVG
+* Purple Arrow as SVG

 To Do Front-End Dev: